findy-network/findy-network.github.io/content/en/blog/trust-chain/index.md

 or we can implement an application with the help of [AWS Nitro Enclaves](https://aws.amazon.com/ec2/nitro/nitro-enclaves/) or similar.

-**Note!** This is not a good solution for a pure client-side software-based authenticator.
+**Note!** This is not a good solution for a pure client-side *software-based* authenticator, because it needs help from the hardware, i.e. secure enclave.
 It's suitable for *hardware-based and certain types of server-side solutions* where you can use TEE or similar solutions.

 ## Conclusion